 |Drop Bit Rate||per class drop bit rate.|

 Policy maps are applied to the interface as service policies.
 Each interface has a maximum of two service policies - one for inbound traffic, one for outbound.
-ENA details the classes associated with the policy map.
+Entuity details the classes associated with the policy map.

 Policy map general details

 |Name||name of the policy map.|

 |Direction||direction of the traffic to which the policy is applied, i.e. inbound or outbound.|

 Classes associated with policy maps

 A policy map may have one or more associated classes.
 This attribute identifies the class associated with the policy map: